 Awards: Won Golden Lion & SIGNIS Award (Venice).
-Nom. for 10 Oscars – Best Picture, Best Foreign Language Film, Best Director, Best Leading Actress, Best Supporting Actress, Best Original Screenplay, Best Cinematography, Best Production Design, Best Sound Mixing, Best Sound Editing.
+Won 3 Oscars – Best Foreign Language Film, Best Director, Best Cinematography.
+Nom. for 7 Oscars – Best Picture, Best Leading Actress, Best Supporting Actress, Best Original Screenplay, Best Production Design, Best Sound Mixing, Best Sound Editing.

 Subject Matter: Moderate

 (Reviewed at the special Netflix-Singapore Film Society screening)